Aikenway Castle

+Description

+The stone castle was built on a steep promontory on a bend in the River Spey.
+Its strategic location made it naturally defended on three sides.
+The only approach to the castle was via a narrow ridge to the south.
+There is evidence that the ridge was mined to make it steeper.
+The castle is said to have been known for its interior oak panelling.

 History

 The history of the castle is not known.
 Traces of the castle, including a west turret survived until 1870.
 A brother of Earl Leslie of Rothes is said to have occupied it.

 The last occupants recorded were Margaret and Christian Leslie, in 1729.

-Structure

-The castle was built on a steep promontory above a loop on the river.
-It was naturally defended on three sides; there is evidence of artificial scraping on the narrow ridge by which the castle may be approached from the other side.

-The castle is said to have been lined with oak panels, and gained its name from this.